GfSE/SpecIF/documentation/06_SpecIF_Model_Integration_Guide_for_BPMN.md

 | association | annotation _SpecIF:refersTo_ model-element | SpecIF:refersTo |  |

 Where:
-- For all entities in the left column the namespace 'bpmn:' is used
+- For all entities in the left column the namespace 'bpmn:' is used.
 - 'model-element' is one of [ 'FMC:Actor', 'FMC:State', 'FMC:Event' ]
-- 'activity' is one of [ task, manualTask, userTask, scriptTask, serviceTask, sendTask, receiveTask, callActivity, transaction, subProcess ], thus a FMC:Actor
+- 'activity' is one of [ task, manualTask, userTask, scriptTask, serviceTask, sendTask, receiveTask, callActivity, transaction, subProcess ], thus a FMC:Actor.
-- 'data' is one of [ dataObjectReference, dataStoreReference ], thus a FMC:State
+- 'data' is one of [ dataObjectReference, dataStoreReference ], thus a FMC:State.
-- 'event' is one of [ startEvent, intermediateThrowEvent, intermediateCatchEvent, boundaryEvent, endEvent ], thus a FMC:Event
+- 'event' is one of [ startEvent, intermediateThrowEvent, intermediateCatchEvent, boundaryEvent, endEvent ], thus a FMC:Event.

 ### Example